Kubernetes Multi-Node Cluster on Raspberry Pi 4

 D:

 - Inside the folder, create a new empty txt file.
 Name it ssh, without extension.
-This will instruct the Raspberry OS to enable and start the ssh service at boot.

 Step 2 - Booting the Pis and setting hostname and IP